luhsra/hyperalloc-ftq/README.md

 # ftq

-Run `make ftq; make ftq_t` to build.
+Run `make ftq; make t_ftq` to build.
 This produces two binaries one for single threaded and one for multi threaded use.
 For info on running the benches, see the `summary.pdf`.

 A run will produce two files (per core) which contain the timestamps and work ammounts respectively.
 For multi threaded runs